 To further the principles set forward in the JRA, DPS has worked to identify and extend targeted services and EBP to be used at the sentencing stage.
-One initiative (described below), the Pre-Sentence Investigation Pilot, has been expanded since its inception, with plans to expand further in the future.
+For example, the Pre-Sentence Investigation (PSI) Pilot, launched in 2014 in Orange and Chatham counties, is planned to expand further in the future.
+DPS continues to collect data on this initiative but not enough individuals have left supervision yet to evaluate the pilot.